MPSLab-ASU/Jobbed/README.md

  - `!cd Jobbed; make -f Unix.mk`
  - The built image is found in `Jobbed/build/kernel7.img` and can be copied to the root of the Raspberry Pi SD card's first parition

+### Building a Boot Image for the Raspberry Pi 2B
+ - The Raspberry Pi SD Card Imager can be obtained at `https://www.raspberrypi.com/software/`
+ - After imaging the SD card with the imaging software, delete all of the `kernel*.img` files in the root directory of the first partition of the SD card
+ - After removing all of the image files, copy the built `build/kernel7.img` file to the root directory of the first partition of the SD card

 ### Running in QEMU Emulator
  - Ensure you have QEMU's ARM package installed on your system
  - Minimum command line arguments to run: `qemu-system-arm -M raspi2b -cpu cortex-a7 -m 1G -kernel build/kernel.elf`